OI-wiki/i18n/docs/search/astar.md

  The function $h$ can be defined as the number of misplaced chesses.

-It is easy to find that $h$ satisfies the above two properties.
-This problem can be solved using the A\* algorithm.
+It is easy to find that $h$ satisfies the two properties above, so this problem can be solved using the A\* algorithm.

 Code implementation: